-Three (3) Primary Development Areas were identified where new housing could be developed.
+Fulton County's Development Strategy recommended the creation of three (3) Primary Development Areas to be identified where new housing could be developed.
 One of these Primary Development Areas is the Tryon Development Area.
-This Development Area contains approximately 100+/- acres and is located at the northern end of the Tryon property owned by the IDA.
-The IDA Board reviewed the following recommendations in the Housing Strategy for the Tryon Development Area:
+This Development Area contains approximately 35+/- acres and is located at the northern end of the Tryon property owned by the IDA.
+With respect to the Tryon Development Area, the Development Strategy recommended that:

 - a.
 Fulton County should prepare a one-page "sell sheet" that focuses specifically on the market demand for executive-level housing.
 The sheet should include information on growth in households with incomes over \$100,000 and the lack of executive level housing in the County. - b.
 Fulton County should market the residential plan in conjunction with the Technology Park as "Tryon Technology Park and Village."
 The vision for an upscale residential village adjacent to the Technology Park can help support tenant recruitment efforts for the Park.
 This, in turn, will help induce demand for housing in the village as new businesses move into the Park.
 The County should enhance the Tryon website to help promote and market the vision for Tryon as a business park and residential community.
-Erie Station Village and Erie Station Business Park in Henrietta, New York is a good example of this approach. - c.
+Erie Station Village and Erie Station Business Park in Henrietta, New York is a good example of this approach.

+- c.
 Fulton County should focus on neighborhood-serving retail like a coffee house, bar or restaurant.
 Potential uses should be carefully designed to be contemporary and fresh to complement the housing in that development area that should be targeted to professionals and executives.
 In the near term, it is more feasible to recruit a small café or similar business to locate on the Tryon Campus.
-As housing is built, new retail development may become feasible in the "village" area.
+As housing is built, new retail development may become feasible in the "village" area. - d.

-d.
 Fulton County should consider partnering with a developer on a "Phase I" project.
 The type of housing envisioned in Tryon Village represents a largely unproven market, which may deter developers.
 The County should be prepared to engage in a partnership to entice a developer, such as putting in a small portion of the new road.
 The purpose of this will be to demonstrate a market for the types of homes included in the vision, which will attract additional private investment.
 Alternatively, it may demonstrate a need to shift the vision for Tryon Village, such as towards more workforce-level housing.